 How Much Lock Change Service Usually Costs

-Pricing for lock change service in Irving depends on the kind of hardware involved, the condition of the door, and the labor required to complete the work correctly.
+Pricing for lock change service in Irving depends on the kind of hardware involved, the door condition, and the labor required to complete the work correctly.
 The figures below are general ranges for common services.
 Final pricing is confirmed on site after the opening is inspected and before any work begins.

 These are estimate ranges only.
 The actual cost can vary depending on the number of locks involved, the door condition, the hardware you choose, and whether reinforcement or adjustment is needed.
 We keep the process straightforward by giving the final quote before any service work starts.